-- The reassessment will update the assessments to reflect the general property values as of January 1, 2015 from the current base date of January 1, 2011.
+- The reassessment will update the assessments to reflect the general property values as of January 1, 2015.

 - While all property values have risen - what determines a change in taxes due to reassessment for an individual property is how it changed in comparison to the overall average change in the tax class group.